Local-first notes, loose by design

 Your desktop can be a thinking surface again.

-Note Canvas is a native macOS workspace for people who think in fragments: floating notes, sticky reminders, markdown snippets, images, and separate workspaces that stay messy in a useful way.
+Note Canvas is a native macOS workspace for people who think in fragments: floating notes, sticky reminders, markdown snippets, images, checklists, bookmarks, drawings, and separate workspaces that stay messy in a useful way.

 Workspace style Freeform